Frequently Asked Questions

 How does the Board determine who will receive the loan repayment?

 Once the application is complete and all supporting documents have been received, the Board uses a weighted scale to rank all applicants.
-Some of the items considered in the scale are the health outcomes of the county, where the applicant practices, the practice type, the debt of the applicant and the specialty.
+Some of the items considered in the scale are the health outcomes of the county, the county where the applicant practices, the practice type, the salary/debt of the applicant, and the medical specialty.

 Can the practice of telemedicine count toward the practice required by loan repayment programs?